pslisko/performa365docs/docs/howto/manage_learning_periods.rst

 Learning periods are mostly used in reports and overviews.
 For example, a report will show all learner's enrolled courses and scores for a selected learning period.

-NOTE: You must define at least one learning period in your tenant.
+NOTE: You must have at least one learning period in your tenant.

 Add a Learning Period
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^